Black Friday | 25% off online accounting for 6 months!

 After checking your payslip and contract for an explanation, try to speak to your employer first to find out why, or a Trade Union representative if you are a member.
 Ultimately you have the right to make a claim at Employment Tribunal for your money.

-Your Employer will no doubt try to recover the overpayment from you, and they are allowed to deduct payments from your wages, by law, to cover this.
+Your employer will no doubt try to recover the overpayment from you, and they’re allowed to deduct payments from your wages, by law, to cover this.
 However, if you can prove that:

 You may be able to keep some or all of the money.
-If you have incurred expenditure (e.g. with a mortgage) because of the overpayment then your Employer may not be able to recover all of it.
+If you’ve incurred expenditure (e.g. with a mortgage) because of the overpayment then your employer may not be able to recover all of it.
 However, to prove that you had ‘good faith’ may be difficult as you would normally notice if you wage increases greatly and you haven’t been informed of this.
-Your Employer should be reasonable in requesting how and when the overpayment be paid back to them.
+Your employer should be reasonable in requesting how and when the overpayment be paid back to them.

-Employers are legally entitled to make deductions from SSP (as it is seen as a ‘wage) for salary overpayments, for example, but are not advised to do this as this could breach the implied duty of trust and confidence which exists between the employer and employee, if an employee is receiving little or no money while sick.
+Employers are legally entitled to make deductions from SSP (as it’s seen as a ‘wage) for salary overpayments, for example, but aren’t advised to do this as this could breach the implied duty of trust and confidence which exists between the employer and employee, if an employee is receiving little or no money while sick.
 Employers should wait to make the deductions (which the employee must agree to) until the employee returns to full pay or, if they leave employment (or their employment is terminated), from their final salary payment.

 There are special rules for deductions made from shop-worker’s pay.